WordPress Gutenberg Editor: How far it has come & What to Expect in 2018

 The WordPress Gutenberg Editor will revolutionize the way users think about creating and editing content.
 It is assumed to give a strong competition to all the famous page builders.
 Gutenberg is set to replace TinyMCE.
 Are you up with it?

 WordPress has grown remarkably over the past years.
 One of the benefits working with WordPress is that it’s updating continuously.
 Recently, the new WordPress Gutenberg Editor has evolved as the hot topic among the WordPress lovers.
 You must have heard that the new Gutenberg Editor is now available as a public beta Plugin on WordPress.org plugin directory.
 The plugin is not ready for production sites.
 But, it is available for checking compatibility or any other work issues.
-Here at Templatetoaster WordPress website builder, I will try to cover all the related news, development and future of this new WordPress editor.
+Here at Templatetoaster WordPress theme builder, I will try to cover all the related news, development and future of this new WordPress editor.
 So, Let’s get started.

 What is the need for a new WordPress Editor anyway?

 WordPress already has a visual editor.
 So, the question arises, What’s the need of a new editor?
 The existing visual editor utilizes shortcodes and HTML to make things work in text mode.
 In visual option, you can format the content through buttons.
 But it definitely lacks in functionality as compared to modern editors.
 That is why the WordPress aims to provide a simple and enjoyable way to produce rich content.
 Gutenberg Editor is a good initiative, especially for those who are just starting with WordPress.

 Gutenberg editor is completely a new espouse over the one long input box visual editor.
 It is divided into individual blocks.
 Each block can be assigned unique features.
 So, it’s far easier to manipulate and align each piece of content now.
 It will provide new advanced technology.
 The block concept is not new.
 What’s new is – being part of the core WordPress.
 Check out our WordPress website builder and best free WordPress themes.